 Hallett Peak is a 9.6 mile heavily trafficked out and back trail located near Estes Park, Colorado that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until November.
 Horses are also able to use this trail.

 Great alpine hike with views galore, from wooded lake to mountain peak.
 Hike north around Bear Lake about 1/4 mile.
 Follow signs to Flattop Mountain.
 Enjoy the Dream Lake overlook on the way.
 On Flattop enjoy the views on the continental divide, when ready turn south and follow the ridge trail up to the peak.
 Watch out for rain/snow on the top.
 Return the way you came.